Skip to content

 The CLARITY Act and Market Structure Reform

-In the past, there were arguments about whether cryptocurrencies should be treated as securities by the SEC or as commodities by the CFTC.
-These different views led to variable enforcement and ongoing legal uncertainty.
+The Digital Asset Market Clarity Act aims to fix a long-standing problem in U.S. crypto policy: unclear boundaries between regulators.
+In the past, there were debates about whether cryptocurrencies should be treated as securities by the SEC or as commodities by the CFTC.
+These disagreements led to inconsistent enforcement and ongoing legal uncertainty.

 Core Elements of the CLARITY Act